ioanmeri/js-concepts/01-Memoization and Dynamic Programming.md

 ```

 ### Refactor to Efficient
-For fb(5) we need to calculate the fibonacci sequence of 4 and 3.
+For fib(5) we need to calculate the Fibonacci sequence of 4 and 3.

-For fb(4) we need fib seq of 3 and 2
+For fib(4) we need fib seq of 3 and 2

 that means we calculating fib(3) twice!